isomerpages/cris-corp/news-and-events/media-releases/_posts/2022-10-17-post-Launch of a new initiative to accelerate the adoption of healthtech innovations.md

 to experience how to design, develop and bring clinical innovations to market.
 More information about this programme will be shared at a later date.&nbsp;</p>
-<p>&gt; "The NHIC now offers a more holistic suite of support to power product
+<p>"The NHIC now offers a more holistic suite of support to power product
 ideation, technology development, clinical adoption and commercialisation of healthtech innovations in Singapore.
 We appreciate our partners for the support over the years and look forward to greater collaborations ahead.&nbsp;It